keithasaurus/koda-validate/README.md

     Company(
         name="Dunder Mifflin",
         employees=[
-            Employee(
-                title="Regional Manager", person=Person(name="Michael Scott", age=45)
-            ),
-            Employee(
+            Employee(title="Regional Manager", name="Michael Scott"),
-                title="Assistant to the Regional Manager",
+            Employee(title="Assistant to the Regional Manager", name="Dwigt Schrute"), ],
-                person=Person(name="Dwigt Schrute", age=39),
-            ),
-        ],
         year_founded=nothing,
         stock_ticker=Just(val="DMI"),
     )
 )

-# we could keep nesting, arbitrarily
+# we can keep nesting validators to our heart's content
 company_list_validator = ListValidator(company_validator)

 ```
 It's worth stopping and mentioning a few points about the above:
-- this is all typesafe (according to mypy)
+- this is all typesafe in mypy without any plugins
 - we can validate lists, dicts, strings, etc., either on their own or nested
-- while the code is not the shortest ever, it is relative simple to write
+- while the code is not the shortest ever, it is relatively simple to write

 ## Validation Errors